jscriptcoder/Multi-Agent-Collaboration-and-Competition/Report.md

 TD3 is the succesor of DDPG algorithm, and therefore is an off-policy algorithm.
 Even though DDPG is capable to providing excellent results for continuous action spaces, it also has its drawbacks.
 It's quite sensitive to hyperparameters and other kind of tuning.
 A common failure in DDPG is that its Q-function tends to overstimate the Q-values, which can make the agent fall into local optimal or experience catastrophic forgetting.
 TD3 addresses these issues with three interesting tricks:

 1. _Clipped Double-Q Learning_: This is inspired by [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461).
-The idea is to use two Q-networks and use the smallest of the two as the Q-values to form the targets in the Bellman error loss functions:
+The idea is to use two Q-networks and use the smallest of the two as the Q-values to form the targets in the Bellman error loss functions, helping fend off overestimation in the Q-function:

 <p align="center">
   <img src="images/clipped_double_q.svg" /><br />